Poland in the Junior Eurovision Song Contest 2017

-Poland participated in the Junior Eurovision Song Contest 2017 which took place on 26 November 2017 in Tbilisi, Georgia.
+Poland was represented at the Junior Eurovision Song Contest 2017 which took place on 26 November 2017 in Tbilisi, Georgia.
 The Polish broadcaster Telewizja Polska (TVP) was responsible for organising their entry for the contest.
 A national final, which took place on 1 October 2017, saw ten competing acts participating in a televised production where the winner was determined by a 50/50 combination of votes from a jury made up of music professionals and a public telephone vote.
 Alicja Rega was chosen as the winner of the selection and she got the right to represent Poland with the song "Mój dom".

 Background

-Prior to the 2017 Contest, Poland has participated in the Junior Eurovision Song Contest three times.
+Prior to the 2017 contest, Poland has participated in the Junior Eurovision Song Contest three times.
 In 2003 and 2004, Poland ended in last place and they decided not to participate from 2005 to 2015.
 The country returned successfully in 2016.
 Olivia Wieczorek was selected to represent the nation that year with the song "Nie zapomnij".
 Olivia ended in 11th place out of 17 entries with 60 points.